neelpanchal11/Breakout/README.md

 # Breakout
-I have attached the pdf which has all the information.
+I have attached the pdf with all the information.

-No Copyright infringement is intended
+No Copyright infringement is intended.